TomDonoghue/TomDonoghue.github.io/index.md

 # Welcome!

 Hello!
 I am a PhD Student in the Cognitive Science department at UC San Diego, working in the [Voytek Lab](http://www.voyteklab.com), where we largely focus on understanding the role of neural oscillations in neural computation, cognition and disease.
 I also have interests in the broader areas of Cognitive Science.
 I also [teach](teaching.html) quite a lot, [blog](blog.html) sometimes, and like to [chat science](scicom.html).
-If you want the quickest summary of my professional life convenintly written down, you can check out my [CV]({{ site.url }}/assets/CV.pdf).
+If you want the quickest summary of my professional life conveniently written down, you can check out my [CV]({{ site.url }}/assets/CV.pdf).

 ## Research Overview